 It is important for patients to know that some common mild reactions may occur following immunization.
 Common mild reactions to vaccine(s) may include redness, itching and/or rash at the injection site and less commonly, headache, dizziness and nausea may occur.
 Severe allergic reactions are very rare, however patients should be advised to seek medical attention immediately if they develop any of the following symptoms within 3 days of getting the needle: hives, swelling of the mouth and throat, trouble breathing, hoarseness or wheezing, high fever (over 40⁰C/104⁰F), convulsions or seizures, or any other serious reaction to the vaccine.

 All “reactions” to an immunization that meet one of the Provincial Case Definitions for an Adverse Event Following Immunization should be reported to your local Public Health Unit.
-These reports are used to ensure the continued safety of vaccines on the Canadian Market.
+These reports are used to ensure the continued safety of vaccines available in Canada.

 How to Report an Adverse Event Following Immunization